-- Section 19 of the Education Act 1996 says Councils must arrange suitable full-time education, or education adapted to the student's ability and needs, for pupils who cannot attend school because of illness, exclusion or otherwise. - The Department for Education issued guidance entitled 'Alternative Provision'.
+- 14. Section 19 of the Education Act 1996 says Councils must arrange suitable fulltime education, or education adapted to the student's ability and needs, for pupils who cannot attend school because of illness, exclusion or otherwise. - 15.
+The Department for Education issued guidance entitled 'Alternative Provision'.
+This guidance says 'Local authorities are responsible for arranging suitable education for permanently excluded pupils, and for other pupils who - because of age 44 of 170'

-This guidance says 'Local authorities are responsible for arranging suitable education for permanently excluded pupils, and for other pupils who because of
+illness or other reasons - would not receive suitable education without such arrangements being made'.

-- illness or other reasons would not receive suitable education without such arrangements being made'. - The courts have ruled that what is 'suitable education' is a matter for the council to decide.
+^{16.} The courts have ruled that what is 'suitable education' is a matter for the council to decide.
 Whether an alternative placement is 'suitable' is not based on the parent or child's view but upon objective consideration of whether the education offered is reasonably possible or reasonably practicable for the child to access.